ibmresilient/resilient-community-apps/fn_aws_guardduty/README.md

 ---
 ## Function - AWS GUARDDUTY: Archive finding
-Resilient Function to archive an AWS GuardDuty finding when the corresponding incident is closed.
+Resilient function to archive an AWS GuardDuty finding when the corresponding incident is closed.

   ![screenshot: fn-aws-guardduty-archive-finding](./doc/screenshots/fn-aws-guardduty-archive-finding.png)

-The Function provides the following functionality.
+The function provides the following functionality.

-* When a Resilient incident corresponding to a GuardDuty find is closed an automatic rule `Example: AWS GuardDuty: Archive Finding` is triggered which executes the funtion.
+* When a Resilient incident corresponding to a GuardDuty find is closed, an automatic rule `Example: AWS GuardDuty: Archive Finding` is triggered which executes the function.
-* The function archives the related GuardDuty finding.
+* Archives the related GuardDuty finding.
 * Adds a note to the Resilient incident.

 The following screenshot shows an example of a note added to a Resilient incident created by the function: